 Lockdown and pandemic

-- A paper on truthfulness and experiences of illness.
+- A paper on truthfulness and experiences of illness, in draft.

 - ‘The Predicament of Patients’, co-authored with Havi Carel, Royal Institute of Philosophy Supplement 89 (2021): 65-84.